-A volunteer, could be simply defined as a professional or non-professional person who - is willing to give his/her time; is strongly motivated to donate his/her energies, skills, and time for accomplishment of tasks in whose purposes she/he believes; provides a service or does a specific task through some kind of formal structure; receives no remuneration and does it out of his/her own free will; and in the course of the process of service, earns moral credit.3
+A volunteer, could be simply defined as a professional or non-professional person who - is willing to give his/her time; is strongly motivated to devote their energy, skills and time into accomplishing tasks in whose purpose they believe in; provides a service or does a specific task through some kind of formal structure; receives no remuneration and does it out of his/her own free will; and in the course of the process of service, earns moral credit.

-Volunteerism is a powerful means of engaging people in tackling development challenges that can transform the pace and nature of development.
-It benefits both the society at large and the individual volunteers, by purposefully creating opportunities for participation through strengthening trust, solidarity, and reciprocity among citizens4.
+Volunteerism is a powerful means of engaging people in tackling challenges that can transform the pace and nature of development.
+It benefits both the society at large and the individual volunteers, by purposefully creating opportunities for participation through strengthening trust, solidarity, and reciprocity among citizens.
 Volunteering is where compassion meets solidarity, with an aim to address societal challenges, fostering a sense of community, and promoting positive social change.
-It allows individuals to give back and make a difference to the society they form an integral part of, contributing to the overall well-being both of which share the same root values - supporting each other from a position of trust, humility, respect, and equality without expecting anything in return.5 It comprises an ordered, structured, and functional solution 6resulting in rapid solutions at local levels, and hence can be seen as a natural building block of the activated third sector.7
+It allows individuals to give back and make a difference to the society they form an integral part of, contributing to the overall well-being both of which share the same root values - supporting each other from a position of trust, humility, respect, and equality without expecting anything in return.
+It comprises an ordered, structured, and functional solution resulting in rapid solutions at local levels, and hence can be seen as a natural building block of the activated third sector.7